andreasWallner/jnitest/README.md

  - calls C++ from Java
  - calls Java from C++
+ - calls Java from native thread
+ - create instances with parameters
- - calls Java from native thread to show basic usage.
+ - return array of custom classes from C to Java to show basic JNI usage.

 Missing would be
  - Keeping link between C++ & Java Classes with field in Java that holds native pointer/handle
+ - many other things...

-Does currently only contain build "scripts" for Visual Studio, but the files run the same on other platforms if compiled correctly.
+Does currently only contain a build "script" for Visual Studio, but the files run the same on other platforms if compiled correctly.

 ## Building & Testing
+ - Fix paths in build.bat
  - Open the Visual Studio command prompt (watch to run the correct one, 32bit vs 64bit, matching your VM).
  - enter repo root directory